-Mix ½ cup sudsy ammonia, 1 pint rubbing alcohol and 1 Tablespoon hand dishwashing liquid (do not use more than 1 T or streaking may result).
-Top mixture off with enough water to make one gallon.
+- Mix ½ cup sudsy ammonia, 1 pint rubbing alcohol, and 1 Tablespoon hand dishwashing liquid (do not use more than 1 T or streaking may result).
+The top mixture off with enough water to make one gallon.

-Professionals use natural sponge applicators and rubber squeegees, but some people swear by newspapers.
-Unfortunately, newspaper isn’t very absorbent, and it takes a fair amount of wiping and rubbing to clean and polish a window with it.
-Newspaper also blackens your hands and leaves ink smudges around window muntins (vertical or horizontal bars between the panes of glass in a window, also known as mullions).
+- Professionals use natural sponge applicators and rubber squeegees, but some people swear by newspapers.
+Unfortunately, a newspaper isn’t very absorbent, and it takes a fair amount of wiping and rubbing to clean and polish a window with it.
+The newspaper also blackens your hands and leaves ink smudges around window muntins (vertical or horizontal bars between the panes of glass in a window, also known as mullions).